tonibuenter/remotequery-java/README.md

 RemoteQuery Repository
 ======================

 The RemoteQuery repository contains the projects *RemoteQuery* and *RemoteQueryWeb*.
+RemoteQuery is often abbrevated as 'RQ' or 'rQ'.

 RemoteQuery
 -----------